Kurai27/2020_5BI_Team5_ChatDocumentation/docs/iteration_plan.md

 # Iteration plan
 ## 1. Objectives
-This iteration, being the only one, introduces all the main functions of the application, which are the following:
+The iterations will serve to introduce all the main functions of the application, which are the following:

  - Create an account;
  - Login;